Great Year

-The term Great Year has more than one major meaning.
-It is defined by scientific astronomy as "The period of one complete cycle of the equinoxes around the ecliptic, or about 25,800 years".
-Ptolemy reported that his teacher Hipparchus, by comparing the position of the vernal equinox against the fixed stars in his time and in earlier observations, discovered that it shifts westward approximately one degree every 72 years.
-Thus the time it would take the equinox to make a complete revolution through all the zodiac constellations and return to its original position would be approximately 25,920 years.
-In the heliocentric model, the precession can be pictured as the axis of the Earth's rotation making a slow revolution around the normal to the plane of the ecliptic.
-The position of the Earth's axis in the northern night sky currently almost aligns with the star Polaris, the North Star.
-But as the direction of the axis is changing, this is a passing coincidence which was not always so and will not be so again until a Great Year has passed.
+The term Great Year has multiple meanings.
+In scientific astronomy, it refers to the time required for the equinoxes to complete one full cycle around the ecliptic, a period of approximately 25,800 years.
+According to Ptolemy, his teacher Hipparchus discovered this phenomenon by comparing the position of the vernal equinox against the fixed stars, noting that it shifts westward by about one degree every 72 years.
+This means that a full cycle through all the zodiac constellations takes roughly 25,920 years.
+In the heliocentric model, this precession can be visualized as the Earth’s rotational axis slowly tracing a circular path around the normal to the plane of the ecliptic.
+Currently, Earth's axis points close to Polaris, the North Star, but due to precession, this alignment is temporary and will shift over time, returning only after one complete Great Year has passed.